-If you’re a foodie, you’re going to love Korea.
-With so many tasty options, the main thing you’ll run out of is empty space in your stomach.
+If you’re a foodie, you’re going to love South Korea.
+But, with so many tasty options, the main thing you’ll run out of is space in your stomach.

 Everything in this guide is jam-packed with stuff you’ll need, love, or both!
-We also include some essential Korean words, phrases, and descriptions inside of the articles to help you understand Korean.
-Part of the reason we do that is that everything in Korea is still written primarily in Korean, so it’ll help you communicate better.
+We also include some essential Korean words, phrases, and descriptions inside the articles to help you understand Korean.
+We do that because everything is still written primarily in Korean, so it’ll help you communicate better.

-The other reason is there is a lot of meaning embedded inside some of the everyday language, so knowing a few words and phrases here and there will help you understand Korea better.
+The other reason is there is a lot of meaning embedded inside some of the everyday languages, so knowing a few words and phrases here and there will help you understand Korea better.

 Can’t read the Korean Alphabet?
 Not to worry!
-This entire guide was written in a way where you don’t need to know a single Korean letter.
-And if you do want to learn Hangeul (Korean Alphabet), we’ve got an awesome free guide that teaches you in 1 hour.
-Knowing how to read the Korean alphabet will make it easier to learn how to speak Korean.
+This complete guide was written, so you don’t need to know a single Korean letter.
+And if you like to learn Hangeul (Korean Alphabet), we’ve got an awesome guide that teaches you in 1 hour.
+Knowing how to read Hangeul will make it easier to learn how to speak Korean.